International Centre for the Study of the Preservation and Restoration of Cultural Property

 The International Centre for the Study of the Preservation and Restoration of Cultural Property (ICCROM) is an intergovernmental organization dedicated to the preservation of cultural heritage worldwide through training, information, research, cooperation and advocacy programmes.
 It aims to enhance the field of conservation-restoration and raise awareness to the importance and fragility of cultural heritage.

 The creation of the Centre took place as a result of a proposal at the UNESCO General Conference held in New Delhi, India, in 1956.
-Three years later, the Centre was established in Rome, Italy, where its headquarters remain to this day.
+Three years later, the centre was established in Rome, Italy, where its headquarters are to this day.

-ICCROM Member States currently number 138.
+In 2012, ICCROM Regional Centre in Sharjah (United Arab Emirates) has opened.

+As of 2026, ICCROM has 139 member states.

 Mission

 ICCROM's mission is defined by a set of statutes that were drafted shortly before its establishment (and revised on 25 November 2009).